 If your project has been selected for Small Government consideration, please review the following:

 • Cure Period - Confirmed applicants (all listed contacts with valid email addresses) are provided a “cure” notification with deadline stating they have 30 calendar days, to provide required and/or additional documentation according to the Small Government requirements and methodology.
 All submissions must be received by midnight on the due date with only one exception.
-This exception is that all applicants have the same date, March 29, 2019, to submit the required Small Government Engineer’s Plan Status Certification.
+This exception is that all applicants have the same date, the last business day in March, to submit the required Small Government Engineer’s Plan Status Certification.
 As part of the cure, applicants may make changes to the amount and type of funding assistance requested (grant and loan), as well as engineering if the originating district does not permit engineering as part of the application.

 • Composite Score - After the 30-day cure, the applications are scored.
 Applicants (contact listed on page 1 of application) are emailed their final composite score and, if applicable, calculated combined annual water/wastewater rates.
 Applicants are given one week to refute discrepancies.

 • Awards - About noon on the day of the Small Government Commission meeting the final results are posted on this website.
-Each district liaison is then sent their district results and each applicant who is awarded funds receives a congratulatory email with information pertaining to the release of agreements.
+Each applicant who is awarded funds receives a congratulatory email with information pertaining to the release of agreements.